Gameoholic/chalk/README.md

 - [ ] Make lastOpen property of board nullable, so when we create the board it doesn't automatically set its lastOpened to now
 - [ ] Unify style app-wide (colors, behavior, animation of modals (I particularly like the style of create board modal)...)
 - [ ] When deleting board, zoom out to My Boards and Thanos-particle destroy the board.
 All other boards will then "cascade" with an animation.
-- [ ] Add anti aliasing as a togglable option

 #### 🔒 Security
 - [ ] Sentry URL shouldn't be exposed!!!